eyecantell/prepdir/README.md

 You can customize these exclusions in three ways (in order of precedence):

 Global config: Create ~/.prepdir/config.yaml
-Project config: Add .prepdir/config.yaml in your local directory Custom config: Use --config custom_config.yaml
+Project config: Add .prepdir/config.yaml in your local directory or initialize it with prepdir --init Custom config: Use --config custom_config.yaml

 If no config is found, prepdir uses the default config.yaml included with the package.
+To initialize a project-level config with the default exclusions: prepdir --init

+If .prepdir/config.yaml already exists, use --force to overwrite: prepdir --init --force

 Example config.yaml:
 exclude:
   directories: